stanmaz/BBOalert/README.md

 		... code specific for the defense against weak-2 opening Option,2H weak 5!H and 4+m
-		... code specific for the defense against Muiderberg opening Option
+		... code specific for the defense against Muiderberg opening Option,Openings @n
+		,1N,12-14 balanced
+	Option,Openings @v
+		,1N,15-17 balanced
+	Option

-In this example two separated groups of options are created.
+In this example three separated groups of options are created.

 ### Shortcuts